CHOOSE NOTIFY ME ON OUT OF STOCK VARIETIES FOR 2026 STOCK ALERTS

 Bendigo Beauty Peach

-Delicious juicy peach with white flesh and red/yellow skin that ripens in early January. • Pollination Group: self-fertile so no other pollinators needed • Uses: eating, cooking, bottling, preserving • Harvest: early January •...
+Bendigo Beauty Peach (Peach 'Bendigo Beauty') is a delicious juicy peach with white flesh and red/yellow skin that ripens in early January.
+Pollination Group: Self-pollinating so no other pollinators needed Uses: Eating, cooking, bottling, preserving...

 • Bess Pool Apple (medium)